techmindful/hideout/hosting.md

 We need nginx for the server.
 Get it here: https://nginx.org/en/docs/install.html

 We need to config nginx.
 You can skip this part if you are familiar with nginx.
 I'm no expert.
-I left nginx's default config at `/etc/nginx/nginx.conf` pretty much untouched:
+I left nginx's default config at `/etc/nginx/nginx.conf` untouched:
 ```

 user  nginx;